What is AWS Single Sign-On (AWS SSO)?

 Does AWS SSO support multifactor authentication (MFA)?

 Yes.
-You can require users to provide an additional factor for signing in to AWS SSO by operating a Remote Authentication Dial-In User Service (RADIUS) server and configuring the RADIUS server to work with Active Directory or AD Connector.
+You can enable or require users to set up a multi-factor application on their phones or you can require users to provide an additional factor for signing in to AWS SSO by operating a Remote Authentication Dial-In User Service (RADIUS) server and configuring the RADIUS server to work with Active Directory or AD Connector.

 How do my employees get started using AWS SSO?

-Employees can get started with AWS SSO by visiting the AWS SSO user portal that is generated when you connect your directory to AWS SSO.
-They can sign in with their Active Directory user name and password and then view the accounts and applications assigned to them.
+Employees can get started with AWS SSO by visiting the AWS SSO user portal that is generated when you configure your identity source in AWS SSO.
+If you manage your users in AWS SSO, your employees can use their email address and password they configured with AWS SSO to sign into the user portal.
+If you connect AWS SSO to a Microsoft Active Directory or a SAML 2.0 identity provider, your employees can sign in to user portal with their existing corporate credentials and then view the accounts and applications assigned to them.
 To access an account or application, employees choose the associated icon from the AWS SSO user portal.

 Is there an API available for AWS SSO?